 Why Wood Skirting for Mobiles?

-We all have seen trailer houses or mobile homes and the most defining thing about them is their use of cheap skirting, right?
-Many of these residences use vinyl, metal, or wood skirting.
-Although wood skirting for mobiles is probably the most prolific.
+We all have seen trailer houses or mobile homes where the most defining characteristic about them is their use of cheap skirting, right?
+Many of these residences use vinyl, metal, or wood skirting; although wood skirting for mobile homes is probably the most prolific.

-Perhaps you’re wondering why wood is such a common skirting method since we all know that it rots.
-Moreover, because of the close proximity to the ground, the moisture messes with paint or stains.
+Rotting, however, isn’t the only issue.
+Because of the close proximity to the ground, moisture affects paint and stains.
 So, why is it widely used as a skirting product?

-“The Plague?’
-Yes, I describe it this way because wood skirting absorbs moisture and wicks it upwards into your home.
-This causes a life bed for mold spores to grow to cause rot.
-Additionally, this is detrimental to your health also causing harm to your investment.
+Yes, health issues.
+Wood skirting absorbs moisture and wicks it upwards into your home.
+This causes a life bed for mold spores to grow.
+Mold can cause serious health issues and you may not even realize why you are feeling sick.

 Do You Still Believe Wood Skirting Is Great?

-The most common thought being, “wood skirting will get us by until we can afford something better.”
+The most common statement I hear is, “wood skirting will get us by until we can afford something better.”
 Really?
 I have seen many homes with wood skirting that has caused thousands of damage.
 Can you afford to replace rotten joists, insulation, crossover ducts, and water lines?
-This can exceed $20,000 in 2019.
+This can exceed $20,000.

 This is why I believe wood skirting for mobile homes is not cheap or wise.
 That’s why we use concrete.
 I believe concrete/cement skirting is of greater value, will avoid many of these problems, and can help to prevent mold-related health issues.
 So, I recommend considering an exterior cement board product like DURASKIRT™.